Oculus Founder and Rift Creator Palmer Luckey Leaves Facebook

-Regardless of what your opinions may be of Luckey and his recent personal actions, there is no denying that he has played a significant and influential role reigniting the imagination and innovation of an entire industry in an effort to bring virtual reality to everyone.
+Regardless of what your opinions may be of Luckey’s recent personal actions or his political views, there is no denying that he has played a significant and influential role reigniting the imagination and innovation of an entire industry in an effort to bring virtual reality to everyone.
 And for that, we say thank you, Palmer.